antarcticturtle/ohtu-viikko4/retro.md

 - all participants list issues from the sprint
 - issues are categorized to Glad(positive feedback), Sad(Issues on the team/sprint) and Mad(Issues usually more broad than just the actions of the team)
 - Team votes on issues to discuss
-- Issues are disvussed in order of priority until time runs out
+- Issues are discussed in order of priority until time runs out

 ### 2. Start, Stop, Continue, More of, Less of